Quantum unique ergodicity for magnetic Laplacians on T^2: A magnetic quantization

-where $c_0$ and $c_1$ belong to $\mathscr{C}^\infty(\T^2,\R)$ and $\mathscr{C}^\infty(\T^2,\C^2)$ respectively.
-Here, we used that the symbols are linear in the $\xi$-variable so that all the high order terms appearing in the Taylor formula used to prove the composition formula cancels out.
-In view of proving Theorem~\ref{t:maintheo-quantitative}, it is also worth collecting the following consequence of the composition formula: \begin{corollary} Let $a\in S^m$ and $\alpha\in\R^2$.
+In view of proving Theorem~\ref{t:maintheo-quantitative}, it is also worth collecting the following consequence of the composition formula. \begin{corollary} Let $a\in \mathscr{S}^m$ and $\alpha\in\R^2$.
 Then, one has

 \end{corollary} The important observation here is that this is an exact formula.
-In particular, there is no remainder term (even $\mathcal{O}(h^\infty)$).
-This is due to the fact that $|\xi-h\alpha|^2$ is quadratic in $\xi$ and independent of $x$, which implies that all the higher order terms in the Taylor formula used to prove Theorem~\ref{thm.comp} cancel.
-For later purpose, it is useful to compute the flow induced by the vector field appearing in this formula, namely
+In particular, there is no remainder term (even $\mathscr{O}(h^\infty)$).
+This is due to the fact that $|\xi-h\alpha|^2$ is quadratic in $\xi$ and independent of $x$, which implies that the last item of Theorem~\ref{thm.comp} applies.